Malik Ambar: Aurangabad canal system

-"Malik Ambar is especially famous for the Nahr or "Neher", the canal water supply system of the city called Khadki now known as Aurangabad.
+Malik Ambar is especially famous for the Neher water system of the city of Khadki (modern Aurangabad).
 Malik Ambar completed the Neher within fifteen months, spending a nominal sum of two and a half lakh Rupiyahs.
-This city is situated on the banks of Kham, a small perennial stream which takes its rise in the neighbouring hills."
+This city is situated on the banks of the Kham, a small perennial stream which rises in the neighbouring hills.

-Water was supplied to the city of Khadki from the famous Panchakki (Pan from Hindi paani means water and Chakki means a treadmill) which drove the water down the Nahr e Ambari (Ambar's canal) from the stream called Kham referred earlier here, to the city.
-The blades of the Panchakki used to rotate by the water falling on them from that stream and with the aid of a wooden valve turn the flow into that canal, the Nahr, for the city.
+Water was supplied to the city from the famous Panchakki water mill which drove the water down the canal from the Kham.
+The blades of the Panchakki used to rotate by the water falling on them from that stream and with the aid of a wooden valve turn the flow into that canal for the city.